magento/devdocs/guides/v2.1/architecture/archi_perspectives/service_layer.md

 ## What is a Service layer?

-The service layer provides a bridge between the presentation layer and the model layer of {% glossarytooltip 41aee03b-a5d5-49c2-8839-894090ef4e86 %}domain{% endglossarytooltip %} logic and resource-specific data.
+The service layer provides a bridge between the presentation layer and the domain layer.
 This is implemented using *service contracts*, which are defined using {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} interfaces.

 In general, the service layer: